jgayfer/spirit/README.md

 }

 ```
 That's it!
-The bot can now be run with with
+The bot can now be run with
 ```
 python3 spirit.py
 ```